Get Alerts

-Sign up to receive alerts when an emergency is occurring near your business.
+Sign up to receive phone, text, and email alerts when an emergency is occurring near your business.
 Encourage your staff to sign up as well.
 You can enter multiple addresses (home, work, school, etc.) to ensure you're informed about emergencies impacting all of the places that matter to you.

-Use the resources below to guide your planning.
-Backup your plans in case you lose internet or phone service.
+You may not have access to internet or phones.
 Have paper copies of critical information, such as employee contact information, insurance information, your emergency plan, and contact information for critical clients, suppliers, or service companies.

 Ways to Prepare Customers and Staff